Stevenfavour/Linuxfundametal0/README29.md

 ![](/Img29/5.png)

-Althoug from the highligted points from the image abovw, we see that deployment was successful, The release job failed.
+Althoug from the highligted points from the image abovw, we see that deployment was successful, the release job failed.

-Upon investigation, we discover that the failure was caused by a permission denial.
-One of the script does not have execution permission tha will allow the script to be executed.
-To solve this, we add a step to grant permission to execute the neccessary file.
+Upon investigation, we discovered that the failure was caused by a permission denial.
+One of the scripts does not have execution permission, which will allow the script to be executed.
+To solve this, we add a step to grant permission to execute the necessary file.

 ![](/Img29/6.png)